-Click the red cross in the Actions column to delete the relation.
-The relation is now displayed in italics.
-At this point you can still undo the removal by clicking Undo remove.
-As soon as you execute any other action, the relation is removed for good.
+Click the cross in the Actions column to delete the relation.
+Then, click OK in the red field to confirm the removal.
 Note that the relation is also removed from the page of the related customer.
+You cannot undo the removal once you confirmed it.

-The action of adding or deleting a relation can trigger additional changes, e.g. the value of a data field can be updated.
+(1) The action of adding or deleting a relation can trigger additional changes, e.g. the value of a data field can be updated.
 This depends on the individual configuration of your CM system.